daemon-vxcky/gdocs-clone/README.md

-Similar application to the one in the JSMastery YouTube Channel
+Built a google docs clone, inspired by the video posted by JS Mastery Channel